compi-migui/tfg-doc/src/md/50_methodology.md

 @vidal_structural_2020 propose reshaping the entire data set into a unified two-dimensional matrix where each row contains all the data for a specific trial and each column contains the reading from a specific sensor-axis and timestamp.
 This shape would be frankly incomprehensible to a human reader, but it suits our pre-processing and classification methods just fine.
 They attribute this unfolding procedure to @westerhuis_comparing_1999.

+More specifically, the matrix representation they propose is

 $$
 \mathbf{X} = x_{i,j}^{k,l} =
 \left[